-Blaine, Washington – Adopt a puppy rescue saves more than 50 puppies in a transport rescue operation that took place on July 25, 2019.
+Blaine, Washington—Adopt a Puppy Rescue saved more than 50 puppies in a transport rescue operation on July 25, 2019.

 Several adoptive families from British Columbia waited anxiously for their puppies to arrive by transport from Texas.
 The undertaking was arranged by Black Dog Rescue Society of BC, a team made up of dedicated volunteers from Canada and Texas committed to helping abandoned and sheltered dogs.